If you’re looking for a job, creating a list of companies you’re aiming for is a great place to start.

-You may have a clear idea as to the type of role you want to pursue next, but have you thought about the company you’d like to work for?
+You may have a clear idea as to the type of role you want to pursue next, but have you thought about the kind of company you’d like to work for?
 If you haven’t already, write down the things that matter most to you when it comes to your next employer.
-Include details like the company size, distance from your home, industry, corporate culture, and the values the organization believes in.
+Include details like the company’s size, distance from your home, industry, corporate culture, and the values the organization believes in.
 This information will help you keep your job search on track and make smart decisions about the roles you apply for.

 Run a Google search.

-Don’t overlook the value of a good ‘ol Google search.
+Don’t overlook the value of a good ol’ Google search.
 In just a few keystrokes you can find lists of companies that share the same ideals as you, such as a focus on innovation, work-life balance, or customer service.

 Glassdoor, CareerBliss, and The Muse all offer company profiles and employee reviews to help you get a better sense of the organization and what it’s really like to work there.

-Follow in your colleagues’ footsteps
+Follow in your colleagues’ footsteps.

-If you’re unsure what type of company is best for you, consider where your former colleagues have found their next gigs.
+If you’re unsure of what type of company is best for you, consider where your former colleagues have found their next gigs.
 Run a search on LinkedIn to see where those you’ve previously worked with found employment.
 This is a good way to find companies in different industries that may value your background; it works especially well if you both worked in the same department or business unit.
 As an added bonus, you now have a contact at the company who can put in a good word for you.

-Search for face-to-face events
+Search for face-to-face events.

-As you’re building your target company list, take a look at sites like 10times, Meetup, and Eventbrite for upcoming events you can attend that are relevant to your industry.
+As you’re building your dream company list, take a look at sites like 10times, Meetup, and Eventbrite for upcoming events you can attend that are relevant to your industry.
 Use these face-to-face opportunities to find new organizations to add to your list and increase the connections in your professional network.

-Monitor your targets with Google News Alerts
+Monitor your targets with Google News Alerts.

-Evaluate your network
+Evaluate your network.

-Leverage social media
+Leverage social media.